gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - Cycle 8 showed early de-confirmation pressure when asymmetry and lag weakened the prior joint field
 - Cycle 9 showed full de-confirmation into independent trajectories when reciprocal structure disappeared
 - Cycle 10 showed explicit ambiguity preservation when mutually exclusive continuation branches were simultaneously supported
+- Cycle 11 showed clean resolution of that ambiguity into a renewed stable mainline when later evidence favored one branch

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, then later restart cleanly when resolution becomes justified.

 ---